lleevveell66/HyperClock/README.md

 HyperClock is a Python script running on a Raspberry Pi board showing a simple clock with weather and astral information displayed on any HDMI-capable display you want.
 It has also worked on 3.5" and 7" LCD displays via I2C.
-It has been tested to work on RPi B+, 2B, 3B, Zero W, and Zero WH in Raspbian Wheezy, Jessie, and Stretch.
+It has been tested to work on RPi B+, 2B, 3B, Zero W, and Zero WH in Raspbian Pi OS 13.x (Trixie).
 I am sure it could work on any Linux system with Python, Pygame, and graphic capability, though.
 The reason I built it on RPis with huge HDMI TV displays is because I am as blind as a bat, these days.
 I have one in almost every room of my house, now.

-Weather data is retrieved every 15 minutes over the network from the Yahoo Weather API.
+Weather data is retrieved every 15 minutes over the network from your choice of weather API.
+Scripts are supplied for the use of both Open Weather Map and Pirate Weather.
+But, all that matters is that weather is dropped off in the data directory in the proper JSON format.
 The time is spoken in a robotic voice, on the hour.
-There is support for external temperature s ensor probes.
+There is support for external temperature sensor probes.
 Colors and fonts are easily configurable.

 ## Requirements:
-- Raspberry Pi B+, 2B, 3B, ZeroW, ZeroWH
+- Raspberry Pi B+, 2B, 3B, Zero W, Zero 2 W
-- Raspbian (Wheezy, Jessie, or Stretch)
+- Raspbian Pi OS (Trixie)
-- Python
+- Python 3
 - Pygame
 - Graphics capability (I have this running on 19" and 32" HDMI TVs and on 3.5 and 7" TFT displays via I2C with an external speaker)